NativeScript/plugins/packages/datetimepicker/README.md

 ### Setting the Minimum and Maximum Dates

-To set the minimum and maximum dates, use the `minDate` and `maxDate` properties for the `DatePickerField` and `DateTimePickerFields` picker elements.
+To set the minimum and maximum dates, use the `minDate` and `maxDate` properties for the `DatePickerField` and `DateTimePickerFields` components.

 ```html
 <DatePickerField minDate="2020/02/02" maxDate="2021/02/02" hint="tap to select"/>